Larry and Carole|

 Good + . . . . . $175.00

 Birmingham 5" Batwing Rabbet Plane This small rabbet plane, the 5" size from Birmingham's line of "Batwing" rabbet planes is only the second one of these to ever turn up.
 The only other known example sold in a Browns Tool auction a few years back.
-It is rarer than the 4" size, the smallest, that has turned up in a few auctions over the years and is known in several top tier collections.
-I have been told that there was a detailed analysis of its characteristics done up by a plane authority but I could not find a reference to it.
+It is rarer than the 4" size, the smallest size, that has turned up in a few auctions over the years and is known in several top tier collections.
+I have been told that there was a detailed analysis of its characteristics done up by John Wells a well known plane authority and all is right, but I could not find a reference to it.

 Good+ . . . . . . . $2495.00